Google Panda And Penguin Updates

 Exactly what Is The Difference Between Penguin And Panda?

 Before Penguin, Google released a series of algorithm updates called Panda with the first appearing in February 2011.
 Panda aimed at down-ranking internet sites that offered bad individual experience.
 The algorithm follows the reasoning by which Google’s human quality raters determine a website’s quality.

-The strategic objective that Panda, Penguin, page design update share is display higher quality internet sites at top of Google’s search engine result.
+The strategic objective that Panda, Penguin, and page design update share is to display higher quality internet sites at the top of Google’s search engine result.
 Nevertheless, websites that were down-ranked as the result of these updates have different sets of features.
 The major target of Google Penguin is spamdexing (including link battle).